jonas089/spectre-rad/README.md

 `Risc0` does not have a precompile for `bls12_381` but to my surprise it generally seems to be `faster than SP1` with respect to both hashing and `ECC` arithmetic.
 I was reassured that `Risc0` will receive a precompile for `bls12_381` SOON ⏱.

-Benchmarks for both `Risc0` and `SP1` will be added to this README SOON ⏳!

 > [!NOTE]
 > The original Halo2 implementation of Spectre is located at `Chainsafe`.
 > This implementation of Spectre leverages ZKVMs like Risc0 for increased performance and groth16 support.